Streampunk/beamengine/README.md

 }
 ```

-Time can be specified by timestamp, index count, in real time and relatively by offset, including to the _first_ and _latest_ - or _last_ - media element.
+Time can be specified by timestamp, index count, in real time and relatively by offset, including to the _first_ and _latest_ - or _last_ - media elements.
 Metadata can be retrieved using time ranges.
 Timestamp specification can be _fuzzy_ for the case where errors in timestamp digitisation, fractional framerates or stream jitter mean that timestamps do not increment by an exact, constant value.
 Here are some examples:

 * Single data packet: `/beams/newswatch_20190312/video/packet_108000`
 * Uncompressed frame: `/beams/newswatch_live/video/frame_108000`